-- a.
-Example 1.
-While an offender may have wanted to be housed right next to a school, given that this created an unacceptable risk for children the children's needs should have trumped his. - b.
-Example 2.
-The problem with supporting an accused offender in court.
-It can be a valuable ministry to support in court persons who are up on charges but not when the charge is child abuse by church personnel.
+Example (i) While an offender may have wanted to be housed right next to a school, given this created well above average risk for children, their needs should have trumped his.

+Example (ii) The problem with supporting an accused in court.

+It can certainly be a valuable ministry to support in court, persons who are up on charges - but not when the charge is child abuse by church personnel.
 Sometimes priests could not be dissuaded from supporting an accused church leader or parishioner in court, even when it was explained to them, that for the special case when the charges relate to child abuse, supporting him in that context can make the whole court experience far harder for the alleged victim.
 You see victims often have a desperate horror of their voice not being believed, especially by the church where their abuser was a leader or member.
-Victims will nearly always interpret priests or pastors supporting the accused in court as meaning that "the church already believes him and not me", even if that was not the message you intended.
+They will nearly always interpret priests or pastors supporting the accused in court as meaning that 'the church already believes him and not me', even if that was not the message you intended.
 They can then get very distressed.
 Yes, it might help the accused, but in that context, the needs of both parties will compete.
 Given there is even a chance that he has done the damaging things that the police have accused him of (which after all have already got as far as court) the needs of the alleged victim must be given priority and we must not add to their trauma at this difficult time.